0xABAD/m3d/README.md

 The `test_bench.cpp` file contains the unit tests and benchmarks for the library and solely for development purposes.
-Currently, the test and benchmark suite only builds with a recent MSVC compiler as it uses intrinsics for the x86 rdtscp and cpuid instructions.
-Furthermore, the benchmarks require a processor to support the rdtscp instruction and have an invariant TSC to have any meaningful results.
+Currently, the test and benchmark suite only builds with a recent MSVC compiler as it uses intrinsics for the x86 `rdtscp` and `cpuid` instructions.
+Furthermore, the benchmarks require a processor to support the `rdtscp` instruction and have an invariant TSC to have any meaningful results.
 However, these features are standard on recent Intel and AMD processors over the last half decade.

 To build the test and benchmarks just run the `test-msvc.bat` script in the project directory from a command prompt that has loaded the VC environment variables through the `vsvarsall.bat` script.
-Visual Studio has command prompt that does this for you, just type `command` in the Windows start menu search and it should be one of the top choices on the list.
+Visual Studio has a command prompt that does this for you, just type `command` in the Windows start menu search and it should be one of the top choices on the list.
 Once built, a build directory will be in the project directory that contains a `m3d.exe` executable to run the